| Home | Contents | Downloads | Changelog | References | Mailing list |

-The TractoR (Tractography with R) project includes R packages for reading, writing and visualising magnetic resonance images stored in Analyze, NIfTI and DICOM file formats (DICOM support is read only).
-It also contains functions specifically designed for working with diffusion MRI and tractography, including a standard implementation of the neighbourhood tractography approach to white matter tract segmentation.
+The TractoR (Tractography with R) project includes R packages for reading, writing and visualising magnetic resonance images stored in Analyze, NIfTI, MRtrix and DICOM file formats.
+It also contains functions specifically designed for working with diffusion MRI and tractography, including a standard implementation of the neighbourhood tractography approach to white matter tract segmentation, and graph analysis of structural and functional image data.
 A shell script is also provided to run experiments with TractoR without interacting with R. Using TractoR you can easily

-- Convert DICOM files from your MR scanner to Analyze/NIfTI format.
+- Convert DICOM files from your MR scanner to NIfTI format.

 - Preprocess diffusion MR data and calculate tensor metrics including fractional anisotropy (FA), mean diffusivity (MD), and principal directions (see diffusion processing).